yeondam88/expensify-app/README.md

 - Filter by date or amount
 - etc..

-## Tech Spec
+## What I've learned
+- Firebase 🔥
-- React
+- User Authentication 👨‍💻
 - Redux
-- React-Router-Dom